Control 2.6: Copilot Web Search and Web Grounding Controls

 - Add appropriate users (non-regulated populations)

-- In Copilot settings, scope web search to this group
+- Assign the Allow web search in Copilot Cloud Policy configuration to this group

 - Verify that users outside the group cannot access web search in Copilot